Overview of IoT connectivity management platforms

 • connectivity management (CMP).

-Each plays a crucial role in the IoT businesses life-cycle.
-As 1oT is a cellular connectivity provider for IoT, we'll dive into the world of connectivity management platforms (CMP).
+Each plays a crucial role in the IoT business's lifecycle.
+As 1oT is a cellular connectivity provider for IoT, we'll explore the world of connectivity management platforms (CMP).

 The goal of an IoT connectivity platform is to reduce complexity.
-But there are many aspects to consider and how to achieve it, so follow along to learn more about a modern connectivity management platform's requirements.
+But there are many aspects to consider and many ways to achieve this, so follow along to learn more about a modern connectivity management platform's requirements from an IoT device user's perspective and an M(V) NO's perspective.

 Why IoT businesses want self-service platforms and why they are needed to scale successfully

-To be in control of their connectivity, companies need a self-service platform to manage the connectivity.
+Companies need a self-service platform to efficiently manage their connectivity.

-The right connectivity management platform (CMP) allows you to efficiently manage devices and cellular technologies and optimise data rates for optimal IoT deployment.
+The right CMP allows you to efficiently manage devices and cellular technologies and optimize data rates for efficient IoT deployment.

-Standard functions of IoT connectivity management platforms are
+Standard functions of IoT connectivity management platforms include:

 • activating and deactivating SIMs in real-time,